 That itchy patch between your toes, the red rash in skin folds, or the persistent irritation under your breasts—it might not be heat rash or an allergy.
 It could be a fungal infection.
 Fungal infections are caused by fungi that thrive in warm, moist areas like the groin, armpits, feet, and skin folds.
-They’re more common than you think.
-Fungal infections affect around 57 million people in India, or 4.4% of the population.
-The high numbers are due to hot, humid weather, crowded living conditions, and the growing problem of drug-resistant fungi (CDC, 2023).
+They are more common than you think.
+Fungal infections affect around 57 million people in India, or 4.1% of the population (Ray et al., 2022).
+The high numbers are due to hot, humid weather, crowded living conditions, and the growing problem of drug-resistant fungi.
 From athlete’s foot and ringworm to vaginal yeast infections, symptoms usually include redness, itching, flaking, or discomfort.
 The good news?
-Most fungal infections are treatable with antifungal creams or medications—especially when caught early and managed with good hygiene.
+Most fungal infections can be treated effectively with antifungal creams or medicines, especially when identified early and managed with proper hygiene.

 Fungal infections can affect different parts of the body.
 Here are the most common types:

-Fungal infections can vary depending on the type and place of the body they affect; however, the following are the general and location-specific symptoms:
+Fungal infections can vary depending on the type and part of the body they affect; however, the following are the general and location-specific symptoms:

 Fungal infections occur when different fungi grow and reproduce on or inside the body.
 However, certain situations can result in fungal overgrowth.